The Retail Industry is Transforming, and Cloud Computing is the activator.

 Cloud computing is also revolutionizing the retail industry by providing improved inventory management, contactless service, enhanced data security, personalized user experience, enhanced profitability, and business continuity & disaster recovery (BCDR).

-One of the foundational capabilities of managing your inventory on the cloud is a real-time inventory view.
 Keeping the inventory in the cloud allows retailers to view inventory data from anywhere and make informed decisions.
+Storing inventory data on the cloud allows retailers to access it from anywhere at any time.

 Also, multiple variables involved in inventory management present significant problems to retailers.
 Manually tracking them takes a lot of time, but inventory in the cloud can help retailers automate.
 To solve the difficulties of improving inventory management, retailers can leverage the cloud infrastructure with analytics platforms to construct predictive and prescriptive inventory forecasting engines.
 Various factors such as seasonality, promotions, trends, product substitutions, and complements may be factored into sophisticated engine projections.
 These engines can enhance prediction accuracy and predictability of inventory levels.

 Multiple data sources may be ingested and prepared for analysis using Retail Cloud Computing.
 This can save retailers a lot of time and allow them to concentrate on other critical strategic decisions.
-The cloud also makes it possible to seamlessly combine data from different sources and get insights through machine learning and analytics.
+Cloud computing also makes it possible to combine data from different sources seamlessly and get insights through machine learning and analytics.
 As a result, it is vital for decision-makers to thoroughly assess cloud providers, identifying who can quickly build a data platform while also providing intrinsic analytics and best-in-class machine-learning capabilities.

 According to a recent Gartner “final mile” survey – “Only 18% of organizations report fulfilment accuracy rates of 95% or better.”